 Eid 2019: When is Bakra Eid?
 Date, Importance and its Significance

+Eid 2019: When is Bakri Eid?
+Date, Importance and its Significance

 New Delhi, Aug 09: The season of festivals is back.
 Bakra Eid, Bakrid, Eid 2019 or Eid-al-Adha 2019 will be celebrated across India on August 12th.
 The day is dedicated to the great sacrifice made to the Prophet by his devotee signifying his faith and devotion.